brezniczky/ep_elections_2019_hun/README.md

 Contributions
 -------------

-Are always welcome, there is a drdigit Gitter room https://gitter.im/drdigit/community.
+Are always welcome, there is a DrDigit package Gitter room: https://gitter.im/drdigit/community where we can discuss what you are interested in, or just feel free to open/comment on an issue or open a pull request!

+Remark: I am trying to mostly comply with PEP8 here but it is not yet ensured via CI.

 Acknowledgements